Skip to main content

 In some cases, the turnover of control occurs at 75% sellout, some at 100%, while others specify that control can change when the developer prepares notice to the association that it's willing to transition.
 Once that happens, the developer releases control to the homeowners.
 Transition often absolves the developer from all financial obligations for the community and places all obligations set in the declarations and bylaws in the hands of the owners who have elected the first official board of directors to represent them.

-Read more: A Complete Guide to HOA Elections
+Read More: A Complete Guide to HOA Elections

 Step 8: The Board of Directors Establishes Community

 The board of directors is a group of volunteer homeowners who have been elected to lead and govern the community.
 Board members are responsible for enforcing covenants and restrictions, setting goals, protecting homeowners' rights, and developing a true sense of community.
+They operate as a group under different leadership positions, including:

 And That's How to Start a Homeowners Association!